Based on the YT Video: How I Built Three Billion-dollar CompaniesㅣFrank Slootman, CEO at SnowFlake by Entrepreneurship Opportunities

 Courage is an essential trait for any leader.
 It means being willing to take risks, make tough decisions, and do what is necessary to achieve your goals.

-You will face challenges and obstacles that will test your resolve as a leader.
-But with courage, you can face these challenges head-on and overcome them.
+You will face challenges and obstacles that will test your leadership resolve.
+But with courage, you can meet these challenges head-on and overcome them.

 Clarity: Communicate Your Vision Clearly and Effectively